Schedule for Wolf/Bear/Webelos/Arrow of Light in

 c.
 Develop a patrol name and emblem (if your den does not already have one), as

 well as a patrol flag and yell.
-Explain how a patrol name, emblem, flag, and yell create patrol spirit.
+Explain how a patrol name,

 d.
-As a patrol, make plans to participate in a Boy Scout troop’s campout or other outdoor activity.
+As a patrol, make plans to participate in a Boy Scout troop’s

-Bear Homework: Display flag at home for one month
+Homework: Display flag at home for

 Reminder: